decaporg/decap-cms/packages/netlify-cms-backend-azure/README.md

 http://localhost:8080

 ```
-enter this line in Chrome and start testing (working) - Firefox may not work, see known issues
+enter this line in Chrome and start testing (working) or Firefox (see known issues below)

 ### create test objects

-Since we cannot create - and persist - new objects directly you may want to create a few test objects in order to test the listing of existing objects and to jump into edit mode when you click on one of these.

 Go to https://dev.azure.com/ - log in, select a project and go to 'repo'. create an empty one just containing a README.md and '.gitigore' if there isn't any content already - then create a few test files (check in your config.yml - if you have the standard 'posts' and 'faq' the path is '_posts' and '_faq').
 Double check you are on the 'master' branch.